fossi-foundation/nix-eda/Readme.md

 ## ⚖️ License

-The Apache License, version 2.0.
+The combined work is available under the Apache License, version 2.0.
 See 'License'.
 See [Authors.md](./Authors.md) for a list of authors and copyright holders.

+We are eventually planning to relicense under the MIT License (to be compatible with nixpkgs upstream) and we kindly ask all new contributions to be under said license.

 Binary cache is hosted by the FOSSi Foundation.